kvfrans/splus/README.md

 optimizer.eval() # New in SPlus: Include this! validation_loss = model(validation_batch)
 ```
+Change your LR as described in the LR section.
+See `torch/train.py` for an example.

 ## How do I choose the learning rate?
+> [!IMPORTANT]
+> SPlus uses a different learning rate scale than Adam, so you need to change your learning rate.
 If you already have a tuned Adam implementation, then use the following formula for a rough LR:
 ```
 splus_lr = adam_lr * (network hidden size) * 2